llogiq/mutagen/docs/design-decisions.md

 ## Customization

-It should be possible to customize the transformers that should be active and the mutations that are implemented.
-This is especially necessary in case some transformer leads to compile errors for some input.
-In this case, `#[mutate]` can still be used by leaving out the incorrect transformers.
-Leaving out only one or few transformers should be easy.
+It should be possible to customize the list of mutators for each method.
+This is especially necessary in case some mutators leads to compile errors for some input.
+Omitting a single or few mutators is possible by giving a blacklist.
+Equivalently, a whitelist of mutators can be given.

 Users of `mutagen` should be able to customize some mutations.
-This applies to mutators that produce a large number of mutations (like int literals) but only a few of them are selected by default.
+This is especially relevant for mutators that can produce a large number of mutations (like int literals) but only a few of them are selected by default.